ObjectProfile/PythonBridge/docs/pages/tutorial01.md

-# Tutorial
+# Tutorial: Using OpenCV from Smalltalk

-This tutorial is a gentle introduction to using PythonBridge.
+This tutorial is a gentle introduction to using PythonBridge using OpenCV.
 It is written for Pharo, however, it works equally well for VisualWorks.

 The tutorial assumes that you have PythonBridge correctly installed in your Smalltalk environment and have Python and Pipenv installed.
 If this is not the case, then you should follow the instruction given in https://objectprofile.github.io/PythonBridge/